Arianism: From the 16th to the 19th century

+Alleged connection to Islam

+The belief that Islam is connected or originates out of Arianism, held by some critics of Islam like Robert Spencer, stems from the Christian monk John of Damascus.
+In his work Concerning Heresies he claims that Muhammad "came into contact with the Old and New Testaments" and was "supposedly acquainted with an Arian monk" after which he formed the "heresy" of Islam.
+While both Arianism and Islam are Abrahamic religions that reject the trinity of god, they differ in many core aspects of their faith.
+While, according to Arius, Jesus was a divine being and the son of god, Islam rejects this and claims he was simply a prophet.
+Islam originated from a religiously polytheistic environment and it does not stem from a distinct lineage and Arianism had no clear influence on it.

 Today

-The teachings of the first two ecumenical councils that entirely reject Arianism are held by: the Catholic Church, the Eastern Orthodox Church, the Oriental Orthodox Churches, the Assyrian Church of the East; almost all historic Protestant churches including Lutheran, Reformed, Presbyterian, Continental Reformed, Congregationalist, Anglican, Methodist, Baptist, and Free Evangelical; all entirely reject the teachings associated with Arianism.
+Many notable religious groups affirm the conciliar teachings that rejected Arianism, including the Catholic Church, the Eastern Orthodox Church, the Oriental Orthodox Churches, the Assyrian Church of the East, and almost all historic Protestant churches including Lutheran, Reformed, Presbyterian, Continental Reformed, Congregationalist, Anglican, Methodist, Baptist, and Free Evangelical; all entirely reject the teachings associated with Arianism.

 Modern groups that currently appear to embrace some of the principles of Arianism include Unitarians and Jehovah's Witnesses.
 Although the origins of their beliefs are not necessarily attributed to the teachings of Arius, many of the core beliefs of Unitarians and Jehovah's Witnesses are very similar to them.

 Jehovah's Witnesses

 Jehovah's Witnesses are often referred to as "modern-day Arians", usually by their opponents, although Jehovah's Witnesses themselves have denied these claims.
 Significant similarities in doctrine include the identification of the Father as the only true God and of Jesus Christ as the first creation of God and the intermediate agent in the creation of all other things.
 They also deny the personhood of the Holy Spirit, which some Arians historically affirmed.
 Jehovah's Witnesses exclusively worship and pray to God the Father, or Jehovah, only through Jesus (the Son) as a mediator.